Definition

 Concern about the underlying infrastructure goes away with serverless computing.
 Users simply create, configure and upload code, and then define the triggers or events that will execute the code.

-Triggers can come from a range of sources, including another user's application, other cloud services such as databases, and event and notification hubs.
+Triggers can come from a range of sources, including another user's application, other Cloud services such as databases, and event and notification hubs.
 Once a trigger or event occurs, it's the cloud service provider's responsibility to load the code into a suitable execution environment, run the code and then release the compute resources.

 Servers are still involved in the serverless process, but the users don't need to provision or manage compute instances.
 In addition, rather than pay for compute instances and other associated resources each month, users pay for serverless computing based on the amount of time a function runs in a given billing cycle.